sgrottel/status-light/doc/status_storage.md

 All API routes requires a valid `Bearer` token, if not explicitly stated otherwise.

+### Simple Authentication
+Some API routes allow for _simple authentication_.

+In this case the `Bearer` token is a [JWT](https://jwt.io/introduction).
+It's payload is an object with `sub` as only field.
+The `sub` is a special access key provided by the management API for a specific purpose, e.g. only able to push data for one specific sensor.

+These simple authentication JWTs can be used on noncritical routes, which can either not harm the system, or cannot query sensitive data.

+Routs supporting _simple authentication_ will also work with `Bearer` token of full Authentication.

+### Full Authentication

+🚧 TODO: Document full authentication

 ## Post API
 The Post API provides the easy access point for sensors to push in new information about themselves.